If you're looking for the best incline treadmill, NordicTrack currently leads the pack, with three well-priced models to choose from.

 NordicTrack X15i - Mid-Level Model (seasonal availability)

-Currently the X11i and X22i are looking like the best deals with their powerful motors, large touch screen and strong warranties.
+Currently the X14i, X22i and X32i are looking like the best deals with their powerful motors, large touch screen and endless library of great trainer-led workouts.

 Are there other incline treadmills on the market?
 Currently, no. Almost every $500+ treadmill will incline to some extent, but even the most expensive ones top out at around 15%.